The Complete Guide to Local Backlinks for Service Businesses: How to Build Authority and Get Found

 Your local Chamber of Commerce is one of the easiest and most valuable backlinks you can earn.
 Chamber websites typically have high domain authority (a measure of how trusted a site is), and membership usually includes a listing with a link to your website.

-What you get: A trusted backlink, a local citation, networking opportunities, and credibility with customers who see Chamber membership as a trust signal.
+What you get: A trusted backlink, a local citation, networking opportunities, and credibility with customers who view Chamber membership as a trust signal.

-Pro tip: Don't just pay and forget.
-Attend events, volunteer to speak, or contribute content to the Chamber's blog or newsletter—each of these can earn additional mentions and links.
+Pro tip: Don't just pay your dues and forget about it.
+Show up to events, volunteer to speak, or contribute content to the Chamber's blog or newsletter—each of those can earn you additional mentions and links.

 Better Business Bureau (BBB)

 The BBB is another high-authority site that provides both a backlink and a trust signal.
-While Google doesn't use BBB accreditation as a direct ranking factor, the backlink from BBB.org carries SEO value, and the accreditation badge can improve customer trust and conversion rates.
+While Google doesn't use BBB accreditation as a direct ranking factor, the backlink from BBB.org does carry SEO value, and the accreditation badge can improve customer trust and conversion rates.

 What it costs: Accreditation fees vary by business size, typically starting around $500 per year.